 You may not feel comfortable reflecting on the subject of death, but sadly there will come a time when funeral arrangements have to be made for you and your loved ones.
-And, even though you cannot elude death, you can ensure you are well prepared for this unfortunate event by taking out funeral cover.
+And, even though you cannot elude death, you can ensure you are well prepared for this unfortunate event by taking out funeral insurance.

 A funeral provides an opportunity for friends and family to pay their final respects and support one another at this time of mourning.
 Every burial ceremony will, however, vary according to the deceased, the needs of their relatives, and the culture they belong to.